LaserFR/LaserFR/src/readme.md

 ## 4. Face Recognition Attack Analysis

-This project involves analyzing face recognition results to inform impersonation attacks using the DeepFace library.
+- This project involves analyzing face recognition results to inform impersonation attacks using the DeepFace library.
 The script iterates over images of synthetic attackers and compares them with images of targets to find matches.
 When running the Python script for the first time, it will cost plenty of time.
 As we claimed, it time-cost task to do the embedding calculation.
 So the deepface platform will save the embeddings for each iamge for quick use in the following test.
 If the dataset is changed, it will need to recalculate and save the embeddings.

-deepface, functions.py enforce-detection=False
+- The untargeted attacks against 4 models with 2 preprocessing methods and 3 distance metrics will be tested, and the results will be saved in the `results/` folder tagged with the combinations.
+RetinaFace will raise unpredictable errors when tested recently, we removed it temporarily and will add it back in the later updates.

+- The targeted attack against ArcFace is conducted.
+The results will be saved in the `targeted_impersonation_all_results.csv`.
+Meanwhile, the matching results compared with the filters are also conducted and the results are saved in the `targeted_impersonation_matching_results.csv`.